Gbamin leaves Everton for CSKA loan

 Last updated on .From the section Everton

-Everton midfielder Jean-Philippe Gbamin has joined CSKA Moscow on loan until the end of the season.
+Everton's Ivory Coast midfielder Jean-Philippe Gbamin has joined CSKA Moscow on loan until the end of the season.

 He last appeared as a substitute in the FA Cup win at Hull City on 8 January.

-The 26-year-old missed more than seven months with a hamstring injury soon after signing and was ruled out for an even longer spell with an Achilles problem suffered in May 2020.
+Gbamin was ruled out for 20 months after signing when a thigh injury that required two operations was followed by an Achilles problem picked up on his return to first-team training.

-The Ivory Coast player is able to move outside the English transfer window because Russian clubs can sign players until 22 February.
+He is able to move outside the English transfer window because Russian clubs can sign players until 22 February.

 CSKA - fourth in the Russian Premier League - resume their campaign on Saturday following an 11-week winter break.